This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat the oil in a large skillet over medium heat.
+• Heat the 2 tablespoons olive oil in a large skillet over medium heat.

-• Cook the chicken for about 6-8 minutes per side, or until it develops a golden-brown crust, and it's fully cooked through in the inside.
+• Cook the chicken for about 6-8 minutes per side, or until it develops a golden-brown crust, and it's fully cooked through on the inside.
 A meat thermometer inserted in the center should read 165 degrees Fahrenheit.
 Set aside on a chopping to rest for a bit, then thinly slice it.

 • Once the sauce coats the back of a spoon, stir in the cooked pasta and sliced chicken.